minto4644/Sertis_Interview/README.md

 I went ahead with first approach.
 Let me explain the approach in detail.

 - Solution Initution
-Following the intuition from facial landmarks detection [blog](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) by pyimagesearch, thought of extracting leftEye , rightEye and nose coordinates.
+&nbsp;&nbsp;&nbsp;&nbsp;Following the intuition from facial landmarks detection [blog](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/) by pyimagesearch, thought of extracting leftEye , rightEye and nose coordinates.
 Then calculate angle bewtween midpoint of eyes and nose point for understanding orientation.
 But, this approach was based on first detecting faces inside images.
 Dlib hog detector is not rotation invariant and thus was failing on badly-oriented images to detect faces.
 Egg vs chicken problem.

 Let's name 4 orientations that we need to classify.